testingcan/scrapy/docs/topics/firebug.rst

 not in the original HTML, such as the typical case of ``<tbody>`` elements.

-or tags which Therefer   in page HTML sources may on Firebug inspects the live DOM

 .. _has been shut down by Google: https://searchenginewatch.com/sew/news/2096661/google-directory-shut